Treaty of Sugauli: Geographic Context

-Nepal boasts a salt trade route to Tibet that has been in installment for many decades.
-This was significant to the economic well-being of the valley of Kathmandu.
-As the British East Indian Company had profited from Indian trade routes, Nepal’s trade routes were desirable to conquer.
+Nepal boasts a salt trade route to Tibet that has been in use for many centuries.
+This was significant to the economic well-being of the Kathmandu valley.
+As the British East India Company had profited from Indian trade routes, Nepal's trade routes were desirable to conquer.

-Nepal was a relatively newly established nation that did not have well-established boundaries with lax enforcement around the supposed borders.
-In conjunction with its frustration with this, and its desire for the trade routes, the British East Indian Company declared war against Nepal known as the Anglo-Nepalese War from 1814 to 1816.
-Nepal’s advantage lied in their highly esteemed army of men known as the “Gurkhas” whom were also of interest to the Company.
+Nepal was a relatively newly established nation that did not have well-established boundaries with law enforcement around the supposed borders.
+In conjunction with its frustration with this, and its desire for the trade routes, the East India Company declared war against Nepal known as the Anglo-Nepalese War from 1814 to 1816.
+Nepal's advantage lay in their highly esteemed army of men known as the Gurkhas who were also of interest to the company.
 As a smaller and less developed country, Nepal eventually relented in the war and agreed upon a ceasefire under the terms and conditions of the Sugauli Treaty.

 Reasons the Treaty was Signed

-Three of the main goals of the Company were to employ Nepal’s impressive army, establish a presence of supervision in the Nepali court, and utilise its trading routes to Tibet.
+Three of the main goals of the company were to employ Nepal's impressive army, establish a presence of supervision in the Nepali court, and utilise its trading routes to Tibet.
 Naturally, the decision to sign the treaty was not treated with full acceptance by the Nepali court and roused a large point of controversy.
-Bhimsen Thapa, Nepal’s prime minister at the time “realised that the best way to ensure Nepal’s continued freedom from interference was to grant the governor general’s basic desire, a secure and trouble-free border”.
-In attempts to mitigate the devastation to Nepal’s sovereignty and security, the treaty was signed.

-From the British perspective, the bureaucratic efforts of colonising Nepal was impractical in comparison to placing its certain aspects under the British employment.
+Bhimsen Thapa, Nepal's prime minister at the time “realised that the best way to ensure Nepal’s continued freedom from interference was to grant the governor-general’s basic desire, a secure and trouble-free border”.
+In attempts to mitigate the infringement on Nepal's sovereignty and internal security, the treaty was signed.
+From the British perspective, the costs of colonising Nepal were impractical in comparison to placing certain aspects of the country under British control.

 Effects of the Treaty

-The treaty stipulated that Nepal’s government structure be without external interference and that aside from the singular British residence in the Nepali court, their national affairs would not be compromised.
-In addition to the benefit of Nepal’s continued sovereign independence, an alliance was established between the two governments.
+The treaty stipulated that Nepal's government structure be without external interference and that aside from the singular British resident in the Nepali court, their national affairs would not be compromised.
+In addition to the benefit of Nepal's continued sovereign independence, an alliance was established between the two governments.

 Aftermath

 The treaty saw three decades of peace following its implementation, however, other issues began to arise starting in 1840.
 “An army mutiny over proposed pay reductions almost turned into an attack on the British residency because the soldiers were led to believe that the cuts had been forced on the Nepalese government by the British” in June 1840" This followed as a result of suspicions that arose in the Nepali court that its independence in internal government affairs was being infringed upon.
-Another incidence of alarm occured in 1842 during a debt lawsuit over an Indian Merchant, Kasinath Mull, the British resident in the Nepalese court, Brian Hodgson appeared hostile and assertive, implicating attempted control over the independence of decision in the court.
-Through these issues, the success of the treaty’s attempt to buffer tensions may still be debated.
+Another incidence of alarm occurred in 1842 during a debt lawsuit over an Indian Merchant, Kasinath Mull.
+The British resident in the Nepalese court, Brian Hodgson appeared hostile and assertive, implicating attempted control over the independence of decision in the court.
+Through these issues, the success of the treaty's attempt to buffer tensions may still be debated.